May 17, 2023

 For Your Mental Health, Vacation is Not Always the Right Answer

-Whenever I read people complaining about burnout, depression, or other mental health issues, I am disappointed how a bunch of the advice is focused on taking time-off, to chill at some beach—to “recharge,” they say.
-The advice is rooted in good intentions, but it ignores that sometimes vacations don’t work as optimistically as they are portrayed.
-In fact, they can backfire in peculiar ways.
+Whenever I read people complaining about burnout, depression, or other mental health issues, I am disappointed how a bunch of the advice is focused on taking time-off, to chill at some beach, to “recharge”.
+The advice is rooted in good intentions, but it ignores that vacations don’t always work as positively as they are portrayed.

-What’s often not discussed—particularly in today’s culture that has elevated the idea of vacation—is that they can fail spectacularly when you’re not in a good state.
-I have seen it happen.
-Some of my vacations were the most amazing moments of my life, but a few times, it just felt pointless and mundane.
+What’s often not discussed—particularly in today’s culture that has elevated the idea of vacation—is that they can “fail” in unexpected ways when you’re not in a good state.
+Instead of cheering you up, they might make you feel out of place and down.

-There is an inherent expectation baked into the concept of a vacation, which is to have an amazing time.
-And people carry it when they take it.
-But sometimes, these very expectations become a burden.
-They become a voice in the head, saying, “You’re supposed to enjoy this.”
+The reason for that is the inherent expectation baked into the concept of a vacation, which is to have an amazing time.
+People carry it with them when they take a vacation.
+However, it’s often overlooked how these very expectations can become a burden—a voice in the head saying, “You’re supposed to enjoy this.”

-Unsurprisingly, the goodly feelings prove elusive when people are under such pressure to relax (as ironic as it sounds).
-And it becomes obvious that the vacation was not the magic pill they thought it would be.
+When people are under such pressure to relax (as ironic as it sounds), positive feelings don’t come by easily.
+And it becomes evident that the vacation was not the magic pill they thought it would be.
+A Redditor put it really well:

-The end result?
-The negative thought becomes even more intense.
+This sort of thinking intensifies the negative thought process.
 “Why can’t I even enjoy a simple pleasure of a vacation?”.
 “I am supposed to feel better, why is that not happening?“.

-And these thoughts end up making the mental state worse than before.
+And the mental state becomes worse than before.

 This is not to say, vacations don’t help.
 Often, they can give someone the kick-start they needed to fix their problems.
 Sometimes disrupting your life just works.